fairhopeweb/docs-4/about/glossary/README.md

 # Glossary

-This is a alphabetised reference for all terms used in Budibase.
+This is an alphabetised reference for all terms used in Budibase.